althea-net/althea-site/_drafts/althea-paper2.md

 Alice is connected to an uplink which provides her upstream and downstream bandwidth to the internet.
 She wants to sell this bandwidth to her neighbors using Althea.
 Alice turns on her Althea node and it connects securely to her neighbors (there's more detail on how these connections are secured in [1.2]).
 One of her neighbors is Bob.
 Once a connection is established, Alice's node (node A) sends a message to Bob's node (node B), stating that it will provide an upstream and downstream connection at a certain price per megabyte (we may look at the possible advantages of node purchasing upstream and downstream connections separately in the future, but for now they will be bundled).
 Note that node A makes no representation about the maximum bandwidth, latency, or any other quality of service metrics.

 If the price per megabyte is within Bob's acceptable range, node B begins paying node A. At first, node B does not have any knowledge about the quality of node A's service.
 As node B uses the service, it is able to build this knowledge.
 If the QoS drops below what node B is willing to accept at the price per megabyte that it is paying, node B stops paying.
-If node B stops paying node A, it takes steps to throttle or cut off the connection.
+If node B stops paying node A, node A takes steps to throttle or cut off the connection.

 In the above example, it is taken for granted that node A is the one with connectivity, while node B is purchasing bandwidth.
 Further into the network, nodes making contact may both have connections to the internet, of varying quality.
 In this case the negotiation plays out similarly.
 Node B and node C connect, and send each other their price per megabyte.
 As above, each node makes a decision about whether they will accept the price at all.
 Then they begin to build up information about each others QoS.

 ## [1.2] Access control
 Althea is designed to work in large part over wireless 802.11 networks, and ethernet.
 Routers must be able to offer and deny their physical neighbors service, as well as possibly throttling or prioritizing traffic depending on a neighbor's level of payment.
 In the conventional networking world, ISPs provide and limit connectivity by plugging and unplugging cables in data centers or internet exchange points, and by running traffic shaping software on individual network interfaces.